Lioncat6/OSC-Chat-Tools/README.md

 # TO GET A PULSOID TOKEN
  - Coming soon: Pulsoid App link.
- - https://pulsoid.net/ui/keys - If you have a BRO Subscrivtion
+ - https://pulsoid.net/ui/keys - If you have a BRO Subscription

 # Guide- last updated for 1.1.0
 ### [https://youtu.be/an7PLpDf5kE](https://youtu.be/an7PLpDf5kE)